 A Will is a legal document, and, on that note, the person's wishes are protected by law.
 Anything that the law protects or recognizes has some terms and conditions that only a professional in the field can give guidance on.
 Furthermore, you may know very little about wills or trusts in the first place.
 One of the best ways to help a senior loved one at their critical moments is to get them an estate planning lawyer before they pass away.
 The legal professional will provide your relative with crucial legal advice that will ensure their last wishes are honored.

 The attorney will also advise your aged relative appropriately on actions they should take to ensure their assets/property, or their estate are protected even after they pass on.
-With the right legal counsel, they can easily draft a will that reflects their wishes and be sure that they will be executed without fail.
+With the right legal counsel, they can easily draft a will that reflects their wishes, and with the great knowledge of probate attorneys and be sure that they will be executed without fail.

 2. Introduce the topic mindfully